-The next frontier for the FES program is the study of the burning plasma state, in which the fusion process itself provides the dominant heat source for sustaining the plasma temperature (i.e., self-heating).
+One of the next frontiers for the FES program is the study of the burning plasma state, in which the fusion process itself provides the dominant heat source for sustaining the plasma temperature (i.e., self-heating).
 Production of strongly self-heated fusion plasma will allow the discovery and study of a number of new scientific phenomena.
+To achieve these research goals, FES invests in flexible U.S. experimental facilities of various scales, international partnerships leveraging U.S. expertise, large-scale numerical simulations based on experimentally validated theoretical models, development of advanced fusion-relevant materials, and invention of new measurement techniques.

-FES also supports discovery plasma science, including research in laboratory plasma astrophysics, low-temperature plasmas, small-scale magnetized plasma experimental platforms, and high-energy-density laboratory plasmas.
+FES also supports discovery plasma science, which is focused on research at the frontiers of basic and low temperature plasma science and high-energy-density laboratory plasmas.